Earn your master’s in computer science on campus or online through the UL Lafayette Center for Advanced Computer Studies.

 In addition to meeting the Graduate School’s requirements, the Center for Advanced Computer studies expects:

-- A four-year bachelor’s degree, preferably in computer science, computer or electrical engineering, or a related field (with a minimum cumulative GPA of 2.75)
+- A four-year bachelor’s degree, preferably in computer science, computer or electrical engineering, or a related field (with a minimum overall GPA of 2.75)

 - A statement of purpose, especially if you are interested in research

 - Official GRE scores

 Contact the Master of Science in Computer Science program